numbered for ease of reference, not for priority

 -

-comments should describe what’s not obvious (this book changed my mind about comments)
+comments should describe what’s not obvious (a). i used to hate comments but this book (a) changed my mind.

 - first you don’t know the rules, then you learn the rules, then you break the rules